PeoplePlusAI/Sukoon/README.md

 - Join the Sukoon team by filling the p+ai volunteer form (https://peopleplus.ai/volunteer) and select the Sukoon project.
 - Submit PRs to the respective branches (e.g. 'autogen' or 'langgraph')

+For detailed guidelines, please read the guidelines outlined in CONTRIBUTING.md

+The docs folder contains overall project documentation and related documents.
+To access or contribute to the documentation, please refer to docs/README.md. e.g Please read the main doc here and feel free to add comments here - https://docs.google.com/document/d/1H8-oJmMy0r28kYup9vqt8VGDlY_cCFW_2M07XJxWpFU/edit?usp=sharing

+## Issues

+If you encounter any issues with the project, please create a new issue using the issue template.
+Provide as much detail as possible to help us understand and resolve the issue.

 # Current Challenges
 We have two active discussions:
 ```